 There are so many straight shaving fanatics who’ll save some spare time in the evening to get a quality shave.
 It’s so much better than rushing in the morning for a quick shave.

 To be honest, it’s one of my favorite excuses to get some time and pamper myself.
 I like to enjoy it as a ceremony and meditating experience.
-The euphoric moments that I feel is something I really appreciate to survive in a hassle full world.
+The euphoric moments that I feel are something I really appreciate to survive in a hassle full world.

 The Biggest Concern: Straight Razor vs. Safety Razor